Greyland-TM/Roseware-API/README.md

 # SETUP WEBHOOKS

 - You need to set up webhooks for all of the platform syncing to work.
-- To test the webhooks you can use ngrok. run `./ngrok http 8000` the copy the url and put in in the .env variable called `BACKEND_URL=url`
+- To test the webhooks you can use ngrok. run `ngrok http 8000 --host-header=rewerite` then copy the url and put in in the .env variable called `BACKEND_URL={url}`
 - Once that is set, you can run the commands `python manage.py create_pipedrive_webhooks` and `python manage.py create_stripe_webhooks`.
 - After that all the platforms should be synced and ready to go.